-Surveillance of human exposure to radon in premises open to the public is targeted on the risk to the general public but also to workers.
-It is also a priority radiation protection action in geographical areas in which there is high potential exhalation of radon owing to the geographical characteristics of the terrain.
+Monitoring human exposure to radon in premises open to the public is a priority radiation protection measure in geographical areas where there is a high potential for exhalation of radon owing to the local geological characteristics.
 A strategy to reduce this exposure is necessary, should the measurements taken exceed the action levels laid down in the regulations.

-Exposure to radon in the home was estimated by measurement campaigns, followed by statistical interpretations (see IRSN atlas).
+Exposure to radon in dwellings was estimated by measurement campaigns, followed by statistical interpretations (see IRSN atlas).
 The average radon activity value measured in France is 63 Bq/m3, with about half the results being below 50 Bq/m3, 9% above 200 Bq/m3 and 2.3% above 400 Bq/m3.